PostgreSQL Interview Questions: Top 30 With Answers (2026)

 - Tracked via bloat ratios, index size trends, and plan stability.

-- Expect savepoint usage and minimal critical sections.
+- Review savepoint usage and minimal critical sections.

-- Validate with simulated hotspots and log-based evidence.
+- Practice demonstrating concurrency skills with simulated hotspots and log-based evidence.

 1. Isolation level mastery